canada-ca/canada-ca.github.io/_drafts/2017-08-30-making-canada-ca.markdown

 The first thing we did when planning Canada.ca was to develop a list of the 100 most in-demand tasks that citizens undertook with the federal government.
 In 2013, we worked with departments and agencies to collect and analyze as much web traffic data as we could to create an inventory of top 100 Government of Canada tasks.

-To learn more about the top 100 tasks, see [Top task management on Canada.ca]().

 ### Step 2: Card sort with stakeholders

 In June 26, we card sorted the top tasks with internal stakeholders to come up with a preliminary list of about 20 categories to organize Canada.ca content.